 The Disease Management Program aims to identify members at risk for asthma, diabetes and heart failure.
 The goal of the program is to help improve the care of members with chronic conditions by empowering individuals and working with health care providers to manage their condition and prevent complications.
 Eligibility is based on review and analysis of claims, encounter, pharmacy, and eligibility data in compliance with the National Committee for Quality Assurance (NCQA) specifications for disease management.
 The plan conducts outbound telephonic interventions and referrals to integrated care management for members identified as being at high risk for hospitalizations or poor outcomes.

-The Health Education Department educates members on how to improve their health and the importance of preventive screenings, recognizing potential health risks and minimizing existing health problems.
+The Health Education System promotes resources and programs to educate members on how to improve their health and the importance of preventive screenings, recognizing potential health risks and minimizing existing health problems.
 Health Education programs and services include: